opencaesar/oml-tutorials/docs/tutorial-1.md

 ## Create OML Vocabulary Bundle ## {#tutorial1-create-oml-vocabulary-bundle}

 Now, you will create a vocabulary bundle to enable logical closed-world reasoning on pizzas described using the pizza vocabulary.
-This automatically asserts that classes in the bundled vocabularies that do not have common subtypes are disjopint, which helps detect a wide class of errors that would otherwise not get detected due to the open-world assumptions of vocabularies.
+This automatically asserts that classes in the bundled vocabularies that do not have common subtypes are disjoint (have no intersection), which helps detect a wide class of errors that would otherwise not get detected due to the open-world assumption (what you do not assert to be false is assumed to be true) of semantic vocabularies.

 1. Right click on the `vocabulary` subfolder in the [=Model Explorer view=] and select New -> OML Model.